Microsoft USB Test Tool (MUTT) devices

-MUTT is the acronym for Microsoft USB Test Tool (MUTT).
-The MUTT software package contains several test tools and drivers that let hardware test engineers test interoperability of their USB controller or hub with the Microsoft USB driver stack.
+To communicate with MUTT devices, you need the MUTT software package.
+This package contains several test tools and drivers that let hardware test engineers test interoperability of their USB controller or hub with the Microsoft USB driver stack.
 The test tools validate USB host controller software, hardware (including firmware) and any USB hub that is installed between the host controller and the device.

 - Based on the design of the CY3681 EZ-USB FX2 Development Kit (Cypress FX2).